telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/grouping_rules.md

 #<a name="top"></a>Grouping Rules
+**IMPORTANT NOTE: from release 1.6.0, this feature is deprecated in favour of Name Mappings.**

 Grouping rules are an advanced global feature of Cygnus.
 It is global because it is available for all NGSI sinks.
 They allow changing the notified <b>FIWARE service path</b> and the concatenation of <b>entity ID</b> and <b>entity type</b> (this is called the destination).

 Such rules are just a Json within a configuration file (that can be instantiated from `grouping_rules.conf.template`) located at `conf/`.
 The following code is just an example: